epicodus/lhtp/README.md

 ### Pulling docs from GitHub

-In `scripts/fetchTrack.js`, replace values for constants defined at top of file, then, from the scripts directory:
+Replace values defined at top of `scripts/fetchCourse.js`, then run the following **from within the scripts directory**:

 ```
 npm install
-node fetchTrack
+npm start
 ```

 ### Installation